 For the purposes of the QI Program, medication is defined as a chemical substance given with the intention of preventing, diagnosing, curing, controlling or alleviating disease or otherwise enhancing the physical and/or mental welfare of people.
-For the purpose of the QI Program, it includes prescription and non-prescription medicines, including complementary health care products, irrespective of the administered route.
+For the purpose of the QI Program, it includes prescription and non-prescription medicines irrespective of the administered route.